How to Create Amazing Effects and Animations with Justinmind

 Justinmind can simulate many kinds of animations using the ‘Pause’ action.
 Let’s say you want to prototype a progress bar.
 That progress bar is just a rectangle that keeps growing for a while.

-- Select the rectangle and create an on page load event
+2) Select the smallest rectangle and create an “On page load” event

 3) Select the ‘Pause’ action and click ok

-- Select the gear icon next to the word ‘do’ and add a resize action to make the rectangle grow
+4) Select the gear icon next to the word ‘do’ and add a “Resize” action to make the rectangle grow

 As you saw the ‘Pause’ action combined with other actions can be a powerful tool to prototype animations.
 But there are times when is easier to do it using ‘Effects’.